lonewolf2580/assetchain-telegram-demo-app/README.md

 With this setup, you'll be able to connect your Telegram mini app to various Ethereum wallets, giving your users flexibility in interacting with blockchain-enabled features.

+---

+### Getting Started with Telegram Mini Apps

+To start building a Telegram Mini App:

+- **Read the Docs**: Visit the [Telegram Mini Apps Guide](https://core.telegram.org/bots/webapps#initializing-mini-apps) for steps to set up and initialize your app.

+---

 ## Contributing

 See [CONTRIBUTING.md](https://github.com/xendfinance/assetchain-telegram-demo-app/CONTRIBUTING.md) for contribution and pull request protocol.
 We expect contributors to follow our guide when submitting code or comments.